axiom-crypto/worldcoin-aggregation/standalone_circuit/README.md

 ### Dispatcher

+⚠ ️This repository **does not** provide an implementation of the dispatcher, as the dispatcher is heavily tied to the precise backend infrastructure used by the operator.
+Below we describe the required functionality of such a dispatcher and the API that it must conform to in order to be integrated with the rest of the backend architecture.

 The dispatcher is responsible for container orchestration of the SNARK prover nodes.
 The dispatcher may be implemented as part of an autoscaling system of empheral nodes, a system of persistent nodes, or a combination of both.

 A dispatcher request is a request for the generation of a SNARK proof for a single circuit.
 The dispatcher does not handle any scheduling and has no context about workload dependencies.
 The dispatcher request contains: